 - React Native uses the host’s platform to render APIs.

-- You can make two apps with a single codebase just as Flutter.
+- You can make two apps with a single codebase just like Flutter.

 - It has intelligent debugging tools for error reporting.